youngmr290/Australian-Farm-Optimisation-Model/docs/rotation_index.rst

     a.
 It is assumed that the maximum level of disease is reached after 4 consecutive years of a land use.

-To capture all the factors listed above the length of the rotation phases represented in AFO is defined to a maximum of 6 years, allowing a history of 5 pastures to be tracked.
+To capture all the factors listed above, the length of the rotation phases represented in AFO is defined to a maximum of 6 years, allowing a history of 5 pastures to be tracked.
 To reduce the number of rotation phases, land uses in the history that are assumed to have the same impact on the production and cost of the current land use are grouped into ‘land use sets’ (see `Table 2`_).
 Whilst still capturing